adChong/ideaslab-website/content/authors/yuzhen_peng/_index.md

 ---
+name: Yuzhen Peng
+title: Yuzhen Peng

+# Username (this should match the folder name)
 authors:
-- yuzhen-peng
+  - yuzhen_peng
-bio: My research interests included below.

 role: Senior Research Scientist (Bosch Research)
-email: "yuzhen.p@nus.edu.sg"
+email: ""
-name: Yuzhen Peng

 social:
 # for more icons look at the following links